-The Tax Office is making increasing use of information-matching technology to verify the correctness of tax returns.
+The Australian Taxation Office (Tax Office) is making increasing use of information-matching technology to verify the correctness of tax returns.
 Ensure that all information is fully and correctly declared on your tax returns.
 Certain claims that are made may be subject to additional scrutiny by the Tax Office.

-In particular, we will be checking the following on the 2007 tax returns:
+In particular, we will be checking the following on the 2008 tax returns:

-- income and credits for withholding where an ABN has not been quoted, against information provided to us by payers - see pages 24 and 35 - distributions from partnerships and trusts see pages 36-39 - total salary and wages paid against the PAYG withholding system - see page 56 - interest and dividend income see pages 40-42 and 78 - franking credits claimed.
-We will also check that distributions that include franked dividends are correctly grossed up.
+- distributions from partnerships and trustssee pages 46-49 - total salary and wages paid against the pay as you go (PAYG) withholding system - see pages 70-71 - interest and dividend income see pages 52-54 and 93-95 - franking credits claimed.
+We will also check that distributions that include franked dividends are correctly grossed up - Medicare levy surcharge - private health insurance tax offset.